 - Cost Efficient:.
 In most cases, Linux hosting is notably less expensive than solutions designed on the Microsoft Windows platform.
 Under the GNU GPL (General Public License), it is an open-source software application freely distributed.
 Although not all versions are free, distributions such as CentOS, Debian, and OpenSUSE are, thus making Linux hosting a solution that is the most affordable on the market.
 Hence, preferred by individuals and SME’s (small and medium-sized business).

 - Reliable, Robust and Stable: Linux hosting provides security, stability, and reliability.
 With proper hardware, it can run for an extended period without needing to be rebooted for maintenance or technical issues.
 Linux can harness the processing power of the computer on which installed, producing an unrivaled performance.

 - Linux environment gets consistently improved, blocking appearing loopholes.
 Get patched with new appearing security threats.

 - Compatible with widely SQL databases of the open-source variety, such as Postgre SQL and the industry-leading MySQL Server.
 When combined, these powerful components allow users to create an operating system you have running on your personal computer; you can still choose a Linux or UNIX hosting package and maintain your site directly from your web browser.

 Difference with Windows Hosting

-- Support not available for Microsoft proprietary coding platforms like ASP .NET and Microsoft FrontPage extensions
+- Support not available for Microsoft proprietary coding platforms like ASP .NET and Microsoft FrontPage extensions.

 The hosting companies which provide Linux hosting are CPWebHosting, WebHostingCheap.net, WebHostingSmarts.com, usa-webhosts.com, etc.

-Linux is one of the major operating system in use today, providing all the power and flexibility of a UNIX workstation as a complete set of Internet applications and a fully functional desktop interface.
+Linux is one of the major operating systems in use today, providing all the power and flexibility of a UNIX workstation as a complete set of Internet applications and a fully functional desktop interface.

 Internet Applications for Linux Hosting